Guide To Generating 100 B2B Leads/Month

 As a strong B2B firm, you need to give out a message that your product/service is reliable, has been successfully used by clients in the past and that you genuinely care about clients if and when something goes wrong.

-– Mentioned that they are trusted by a a LOT of people
+– Mentioned that they are trusted by a LOT of people.

 – You can connect over 35 popular social networks which basically gives you a complete control over all your social profiles.

 Social Media Content

 If you closely look at the social content of Hootsuite, their posts are all about educating their target customers.
 They understand that their target audience is from the social media marketing world and they’ve made sure to invest in educational content that resonates with their audience.